-The common areas are made to meet people easily.
+The common room and areas are made to meet people easily.
 We know many travelers that preferred to stay in the hostel rather than go explore Lisbon.
 Be careful cause the place is just so enjoyable.

 Besides being a central location, you can secure location for not missing your train or simply enjoy the real people watching TV, What hostels hotels or neighborhoods are best to stay at in Porto and Lisbon for good nightlife and this hostel is one of the best neighborhoods to stay at in Lisbon for good nightlife and food.

 Read our full review of Sunset Destination Hostel here.

 Sunset Destination Hostel is the best hostel in Lisbon for: